okonomichiyaki/supercat/010-F02-founder.md

 : If bot has the initiative would not otherwise declare an undeclared ambition *(i.e. bot is not winning or tied for first place)* declare an ambition no rival is winning.
 Place ships where bot would gain control.
 If bot is a Regent, become an Outlaw.

 Events
-: If bot is a Regent, then Event cards are critical.
+: If bot is a Regent, then Event cards are urgent.

 Summits
 : If bot is a Regent, then always call the Summit.
 During the "Call to Order" phase, **Leave the Empire**.